 Activating Corona using the Licensing Server

-Once all your machines are set up you will need to ensure that Corona has been activated on all machines that will be used for Team Render.
-The easiest way to do this is to use our Licensing Server.
+Once all your machines are set up, you will need to ensure that Corona has been activated on all machines that will be used for Team Render.
+To activate Corona follow the instructions provided in any of the following guides:

 You can check on the client machines to see if Corona has been successfully activated.
-To do this, Open the Team Render Client interface on your slave machines and click on the console tab to check the status.
+To do this, Open the Team Render Client interface on your Rendering nodes and click on the console tab to check the status.

 Using Team Render to render a single image

 Once Team Render is set up as above, use the "Team Render to Picture Viewer" option from the Render menu.
 The main Cinema 4D machine plus all the machines running the Team Render Client will now work on rendering the single image.
 The resulting image will build up in the Picture Viewer.